-Dr. Joanne Smith-Darden holds degrees in education, speech and language pathology, social work and developmental psychology.
-She obtained an interdisciplinary doctorate in Social Work and Developmental Psychology at the University of Michigan.
-She has trained, practiced, consulted and evaluated service delivery in a variety of settings including schools, educational cooperatives serving low-incidence handicaps, non-profit community agencies, rehabilitation facilities, hospitals and the Michigan Bureau of Juvenile Justice.
-When she joined the Wayne State University School of Social Work in 2009, she became the school’s first assistant professor of research.
-She teaches graduate level social work courses, is the faculty advisor for two learning communities and is a member of the Merrill Palmer Skillman Institute’s Children’s Bridge Child Maltreatment group (a highly skilled group of academics interested in child development and maltreatment).
-In addition, she holds an adjunct faculty appointment in the Department of Psychology at the University of Michigan.
+Dr. Joanne Smith-Darden holds degrees in special education, speech and language pathology, social work, and developmental psychology.
+She obtained an interdisciplinary doctorate in social work and developmental psychology at the University of Michigan, Ann Arbor.
+She’s trained, practiced, consulted, and evaluated service delivery in a variety of settings including; schools, educational cooperatives serving low-incidence handicaps, non-profit community agencies, rehabilitation facilities, hospitals, and the Michigan Bureau of Juvenile Justice.

 She is also an applied federally funded researcher and interdisciplinary scholar, holding the Ruth T. Koehler Endowed Professorship in Children’s Services at the Michigan State University School of Social Work.
 Dr. Smith-Darden’s research interests include the interface between early relational maltreatment (ACEs), attachment, self-regulation, and cognitive processing – with a particular focus on auditory and language processing.
 Another area of research interest focuses on examining risk and protective factors associated with a variety of behavioral outcomes.
 Dr. Smith-Darden is a published author in the fields of social work, psychology, and public health, presenting her work locally, nationally, and internationally.